Siddartha1007/SlashV3/proj3/README.md

 - Store the search history of the user and use the stored history to provide personalized product recommendations and deal alerts based on user preferences.
   You can also find the future scope of this project in the open issue board here : https://github.com/Siddartha1007/SlashV3/issues?q=is%3Aopen+is%3Aissue

+## Troubleshoot:

+1. While running the project an error may arise after installing aws that it it is not installed, try to use this method that involves directly using the Node.js package manager (npm) to install the AWS Amplify CLI. npm install -g @aws-amplify/cli .

 ## Team Members